Reporting groups replace designated business groups. Learn how they function and how you can form one.

 - AML/CTF compliance-related information.

-This reduces the risk that information sharing will contravene the ‘tipping off’ offence when members share information related to suspicious matter reports.
+This reduces the risk that information sharing will contravene the tipping off offence when members share information related to suspicious matter reports.

 Reporting groups replace designated business groups

-This section refers to the Act section 236B(5).
+This section refers to the Act section 236B(5) and Rules 2-1(1-2).

 Reporting groups replace designated business groups (DBG) under the Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (the Act) from 31 March 2026.